CircuitSetup/Flux-Capacitor_backup/README.md

 ## Box lighting

 The FC features connectors for box lights, ie LEDs that light up the inside of the FC during the time travel sequence.
 Those should be installed, they are essential part of the time travel sequence.
+The kit from CircuitSetup will probably contain suitable high-power LEDs for box lighting, and all four of those need to be connected to the "Box LED" connectors.

+As an alternative, one could use four pieces of 3W High-Power KEYES LED modules and drive them via the GPIO14 connector.
+As those draw quite much power, their power pins should therefore be connected to the power supply directly, and only the PWD input should be wired to the "IO14" pin of the "GPIO14" connector.
+If you use the GPIO14 connector for your box LEDs, check [this option](#-use-gpio14-for-box-lights).

 In normal operation, those LEDs are off.
 You can, however, configure a minimum box light level to light up the box a little bit if you find it too dark.
 This level can be chosen out of five, by entering *10 through *14 followed by OK.

-I used four pieces of 3W High-Power KEYES LED modules, mounted in the four corners of the main box.
-Since those draw quite much power, they are connected to the power supply directly, only their PWD input is wired the FC PCB, to be exact to the "IO14" pin of the "GPIO14" connector, while [this option](#-use-gpio14-for-box-lights) is checked.

 ## Time travel